fpun/chraas/README.md

 ```sh
 node index.js
 ```
-Server will be listening on **port 8080** by default, port can be overriden in the .env config file
+The server will be listening on **port 8080** by default and the port can be overriden in the .env config file.

 ## API